scbowler/aws-setup-guides/FRONT_END_DEPLOYMENT.md

 #### Try it out!

 Your project is now deployed!
-You should be able to visit your subdomain in a web browser to see the landing page of the app.
+You should be able to visit your fully qualified domain name in a web browser to see the landing page of the app.
 If your domain has a `.dev` extension you need to complete the next step before viewing your website.
 That is because the `dev` extension is a secure namespace, so you need HTTPS and an SSL certificate for your website to load on most browsers.

 #### Enable SSL with Certbot